Looking for the best fall vacations in US this year?

 7. Colorado Mountains

-When I think about one of the best places to visit during the Fall season, Colorado almost always comes up.
+When I think about one of the best places to visit during the Fall season, Colorado is my thought of the perfect fall getaway.

 You can try to reach one of the peaks in Colorado’s pride, the Colorado Mountains!
 Rising more than 14,000 feet above sea level, photos taken from there are spectacular.